miroslavsajko/ppmscan/README.md

 ### sizeOfThreadPool

-How many threads will load pages in parallel.
+How many threads will be used to load pages in parallel.

 ### chunkSize

-How many managers are processed in one iteration, in other words, after how many managers a save of current state is triggered.
+How many managers are processed in one iteration, in other words, after how many managers a save of the current state is triggered.

 ### exportFormat